Robert M. Durling

-Robert M. Durling was an American scholar and translator, known for his translations of Petrarch's Rime Sparse and (with Ronald Martinez) of Dante Alighieri's Divine Comedy.
+Robert M. Durling (March 11, 1929 – May 21, 2015) was an American scholar and translator, known for his translations of Petrarch's Rime Sparse and (with Ronald Martinez) of Dante Alighieri's Divine Comedy.
 He was professor emeritus of Italian and English literature at the University of California, Santa Cruz.
 He died on May 21, 2015.

 Durling was a student of Charles S. Singleton and took his course on the Comedy, a class he said "literally changed my life."

+He graduated from Harvard University (BA, PhD).